vinkii/tycho-jnlp-plugin/README.md

 By default signed JAR files will not be re-signed.
 To turn re-signing JAR files
 ${jarsigner.skipSigningAlreadySignedJars} should be set to false.

+If you want this in tycho-extras and maintance by eclipse you can vote here [Bug 351194](https://bugs.eclipse.org/bugs/show_bug.cgi?id=351194).